 Other academic activities

-- I have taught many Royal Institute Mathematics Masterclasses in cryptography, the most recent in April 2016.
+- I have taught many Royal Institute Mathematics Masterclasses and outreach events, the most recent in February 2020.

-- I review EPSRC grant applications in cryptography.
+- I review EPSRC grant applications in cryptography and artificial intelligence.

 - I lead the Big Data Group, and also the Plymouth GPU Research Centre.